 There is no single treatment for cancer.
 Each individual case of cancer is carefully assessed by clinicians who will use different treatments, or a combination of them, to achieve the best outcome.

 Some of these treatment options include the following: surgery, radiotherapy, chemotherapy, hormone therapy, and biological therapies.

 Radiotherapy uses high-energy rays to target and destroy cancer cells in the affected area.

 For decades chemotherapy has been one of the main treatments used to fight cancer.

-Several different types of treatment are available or in development.
-Find out more about: Chemotherapy and Biological/drug therapies.
+Several different types of treatment are available or in development and can be used in tandem with other treatments.

 Find out more information on

 A clinical trial is a research study that looks for new ways of preventing, screening and treating cancer.
 Find out more about clinical trials and cancer research.